nikkerella/mewtwo/docker/README.md

 ### Share the Container

-1. Share the docker image via Docker Hub
+1. Share the docker image via Docker Hub.
 2. Share the Image as a .tar file.
 3. Share **docker-compose.yml** file.